borisnliscool/goeie/README.md

 #### TODO:

-- caching redirect configuration for hosts
+- caching redirect configuration for hosts to avoid excessive disk I/O
+- automatic ssl certs for new sites